 Otter interest has declined in China with goods moving at lower prices.
 Prices will be approximately 50% cheaper at start as reflected by the lack of china's interest.

-Skunk prices will remain low, Red Fox should move well at or 30% of the previous season's.
-Grey Fox may move moderately at reasonable prices.
-This was primarily a Russian item.
+Skunk prices will remain low, Red Fox should be reduced to about 1/2 of last years prices.
+Grey Fox may move moderately at low prices.
+LOW demand.

 Badger remain a specialty item, but like all nice carcass specimens, these items will bring more to taxidermists.